Linkta-org/core/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 <!--
 Please include a summary of the feature and the core functionality of your PR.
-Please nclude relevant motivation and context.
+Please include relevant motivation and context.
 List any dependencies that are required for this change.

 Linking Issues:
  - To associate this pull request with a GitHub issue within the same repository, use the "Fixes #IssueNumber" syntax.